-FOUNDER / EXECUTIVE PRODUCER / CREATIVE
+FOUNDER & EXECUTIVE PRODUCER

 Brittany grew up in the American South and Appalachia, and works primarily in Detroit.
 From the coal mines of Kentucky to the delivery routes of Amazon drivers, Brittany brings an intimacy and openness to her work, which has earned her awards, grants, and accolades from Getty, ART WORKS, The Hearst Foundation, and The National Press Photographers Association.
 She is regularly commissioned by The New York Times, Rolling Stone Magazine, The Washington Post, and The Atlantic.
 She currently serves as president of the Michigan Press Photographers Association.

 DIRECTOR & EDITOR

 Joey is a Spanish-American director and editor.
 A fast-emerging talent, Joey has developed a signature visual style that both pushes narrative boundaries and draws from an analogue past.
 Raised in Los Angeles, Joey’s intuitive artistic sensibilities reflect his native southern California community, one advertising has tried so long to emulate: the surfers, the skateboarders, the garage bands and street fashion designers that influence our culture at its root level.
 He has lent this sensibility to clients like Amazon, BMW, Rosewood Hotels, Quiksilver, and Hoka, as well as a host of upcoming artists, fashion designers, musicians, brands and organizations.